ogusarenko/mke-docs/content/docs/configuration/cloudproviders/_index.md

 Refer to the documentation for your chosen cloud service provider to ascertain any proprietary requirements.

-To use the MKE managed AWS Cloud Provider, you must first ensure that your nodes have certain IAM policies.
+To use the MKE 4k managed AWS Cloud Provider, you must first ensure that your nodes have certain IAM policies.
 For detailed information, refer to the official AWS Cloud Provider documentation [IAM Policies](https://cloud-provider-aws.sigs.k8s.io/prerequisites/#iam-policies).

 ## Configuration

-To enable cloud provider support, which is disabled by default, change the `enabled` parameter under `cloudProvider` in the MKE configuration file to `true`:
+To enable cloud provider support, which is disabled by default, change the `enabled` parameter under `cloudProvider` in the `mke4.yaml` configuration file to `true`:

 ```yaml
   cloudProvider: